sanhaus/control-panel.en/help/discover/using/managing-permissions.md

 >[!NOTE]
 >
->Once the access is configured, note that the user will have to log out of Adobe Experience CLoud and log back in again, in order to access Control Panel.
+>Once the access is configured, the user will have to log out of Adobe Experience Cloud and log back in again, in order to access Control Panel.